ASaiM/galaxytools/README.md

 Any bug can be filed in an issue [here](https://github.com/ASaiM/galaxytools/issues).

+# Contributing

+Please see [`CONTRIBUTING.md` file](https://github.com/ASaiM/galaxytools/blob/master/CONTRIBUTING.md) for details and good practices.

 # License

 ASaiM Galaxy tool wrappers are released under Apache 2 License.
-See the LICENSE file for details
+See the [`LICENSE` file](https://github.com/ASaiM/galaxytools/blob/master/LICENSE) for details